skelouse/skelouse.github.io/_posts/2022-12-11-golang_oop_structs_and_interfaces.markdown

 Notice how we got `2` from the above even though we have v.X += 1?
-This is because Vertex.GetX() simple has a receiver, not a pointer receiver.
+This is because Vertex.GetX() has a receiver, not a pointer receiver.
 Everything after this point will be pointer receivers.

 ```go